-Antioxidant Content of 3,139 Foods,
+Transcript: Antioxidant Content of 3,139 Foods

-With 3,139 foods tested you can get as nitty gritty as you want.
-Like those new gold kiwis, do they have more antioxidants than the regular green kiwis?
+With 3,139 foods tested, you can get as nitty gritty as you want.
+Like those new gold kiwis—do they have more antioxidants than the regular green ones?
 About three times as much!
-This body of work can help us decide hundreds of real-life grocery store decisions we make all the time.
+This body of work can help us decide hundreds of real life grocery store decisions we make all the time.

-Quoting from the conclusion: “rich foods originate from the plant kingdom while meat, fish and other foods from the animal kingdom are low in antioxidants….Diets comprised mainly of animal-based foods are thus low in antioxidant content while diets based mainly on a variety of plant-based foods are antioxidant rich, due to the thousands of bioactive anti- oxidant phytochemicals found in plants…”
+Quoting from the conclusion: “Antioxidant-rich foods originate from the plant kingdom while meat, fish and other foods from the animal kingdom are low in antioxidants….Diets comprised mainly of animal-based foods are thus low in antioxidant content while diets based mainly on a variety of plant-based foods are antioxidant rich, due to the thousands of bioactive antioxidant phytochemicals found in plants…”

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Dianne Moore.

 Please consider volunteering to help out on the site.